Money in bank in 24 hoursApply now

 You can claim income tax deductions as an individual or as a representative of the Hindu Undivided Family (HUF).
 Apart from deductions in income tax under other broader sections and those mention above, you can also get some added tax benefit in case you are a first-time homeowner or you are applying jointly for a loan with your spouse.
 Take a look at the broader sections and the limits under which you can claim income tax deductions.

 This is one of the most vital sections under which you can save on income tax.
 You can claim a maximum deduction of Rs.1.5 lakh under this section.
 The varied instruments covered under this section are PPF, EPF, insurances, NPS, tuition fees for your child, post office deposit, etc. You can also claim deductions against the principal you repay towards your home loan under 80C.

-These are sub sections of 80C that you can claim deductions under and include the contribution made towards an annuity plan of a life insurance provider for the purpose of obtaining pension under 80CCC.
+These are sub sections of 80C deductions under and include the contribution made towards an annuity plan of a life insurance provider for the purpose of obtaining pension under 80CCC.
 Additionally, claim your contributions made to the Atal Pension Yojana and get 10% to 20% deduction from your income based on your criteria for exemption.
 The deduction cap combining these three sections is Rs.1.5 lakh.

 You can claim deductions for the health insurance premium you pay for yourself, your spouse, dependent children, and senior citizen parents under this section.
 The claim limit for your family, excluding parents, is Rs.25,000.
 You can claim an additional Rs.30,000 for parents.

 You are allowed to claim Rs.75,000 as deduction towards your spending on medical treatments for 40% disabled dependents in the family.
 In case of severe disability, the limit is extended to Rs.1.25 lakh.